-If you've already had a heart attack, there are some things you need keep in mind.
+If you've already had a heart attack, there are some things you should know.

-Say 'yes' to cardiac rehabilitation.
 Cardiac rehab programs, which include health education and supervised exercise, can help you gain strength during your recovery.
-It's also been shown to lower the risk of dying or going back to
+It's also been shown to lower the risk of dying or going back to the hospital.

-Ask for support.
-Ask trusted friends and family to help you live a healthier life, come to appointments with you and be there as a source of comfort.
+Ask trusted friends and family to help you live a healthier life, come to health visits with you and be there as a source of comfort.

-Have an emergency plan in place.
-Keep a current list of your medications (names, prescriber, dosage and how often you take each), health care providers with contact information, basic medical history and contact info of a close friend
+Keep a current list of your medications (names, prescriber, dosage and how often you take each), health care professionals with contact information, basic medical history and contact info of a close friend or relative.

-or relative.
-If you suspect you are having a heart attack, aside from dialing 9-1-1, find out from your doctor if there is anything you can take while you wait for emergency services to arrive (e.g., chewing an aspirin, nitroglycerin pill or other
+If you suspect you are having a heart attack, aside from dialing 911, find out from your care team if there is anything you can take while you wait for emergency services to arrive (for example, chewing an aspirin, nitroglycerin pill or other medication).